autr/wsapi/README.md

 }
 ```

-Server logic must return this same object in order for requests to *resolve*
+Server logic must return this same object in order for requests to *resolve* using the **timestamp**:

 ```javascript
 {